 Prior to hiring an investment manager, a rigorous due diligence process is followed to ensure that the manager has the adequate skills, qualifications, experience and resources to carry out the duties that they have been delegated.
 The investment manager guidelines prescribe the types of securities that the manager may invest in and those that are prohibited.
 The guidelines also set individual issuer limits based on credit quality, as well as aggregate sector and credit quality limits, ensuring adequate portfolio diversification.
 The investment manager is given a performance benchmark with appropriate sector exposures and duration to meet the needs of the Company.
+At the date of this report PIMCO is the investment manager of the Company.

-As determined by the Standard Formula, market risk comprises 19% (2018: 46%) of the undiversified total SCR.
+As determined by the Standard Formula, market risk comprises 16% (2019: 19%) of the undiversified total SCR.